G-Balamurugan/RunDeck_Interpretation/README.md

 ### Input XML Processing

-- The application reads all XML files present in the "Input_XML" folder, containing RunDeck Job descriptions.
+- The application reads all XML files present in the `Input_XML` folder, containing RunDeck Job descriptions.
 - For each XML file, it extracts relevant information and converts it into JSON format.

 ### JSON Output

-- Converted JSON files are stored in the "Json_File" folder, in a file named "input_json.json".
+- Converted JSON files are stored in the `Json_File` folder, in a file named `input_json.json`.

 ### Cron Expression Generation